Council House, Birmingham

 Birmingham City Council House in Birmingham, England, is the home of Birmingham City Council, and thus the seat of local government for the city.
-It provides office accommodation for both employed council officers, including the Chief Executive, and elected council members, plus the council chamber, Lord Mayor's Suite, committee rooms and a large and ornate banqueting suite, complete with minstrel's gallery.
+It provides office accommodation for both employed council officers, including the chief executive, and elected council members, plus the council chamber, Lord Mayor's Suite, committee rooms and a large and ornate banqueting suite, complete with minstrel's gallery.
 The first-floor's exterior balcony is used by visiting dignitaries and victorious sports teams, to address crowds assembled below.
-The Council House, which has its own postcode, B1 1BB, is located in Victoria Square in the city centre and is a Grade II* listed building.
+The Council House, which has its own postcode, B1 1BB, is located in Victoria Square in the city centre and is a grade II* listed building.

-The side of the building that faces Chamberlain Square is the entrance and façade of the Museum and Art Gallery, which is partly housed within the same building.
+The side of the building that faces Chamberlain Square is the entrance and façade of Birmingham Museum and Art Gallery, which is partly housed within the same building.

 History

-In 1852, Birmingham Town Council had inherited the old Public Office on Moor Street, from their predecessors the Street Commissioners, which the council used as their meeting place.
+In 1852, Birmingham Town Council had inherited the old Public Office on Moor Street, from their predecessors Birmingham Street Commissioners, which the council used as their meeting place.
 It soon became apparent that this building dating from 1807 was not adequate for the needs of the growing town (which became a city in 1889) and that larger premises would be needed.

 Planning

-The land on which the Council House and adjacent Museum and Art Gallery are located was purchased in 1853.
-This land consisted of Ann Street which was home to properties such as the "Cabinet of Curiosities", a clothes shop advertised as "An exhibition for the curious observer of natural phenomena".
+The land on which the Council House and adjacent museum and art gallery are located was purchased in 1853.
+This land consisted of Ann Street which was home to properties such as the "Cabinet of Curiosities", a clothes shop advertised as "an exhibition for the curious observer of natural phenomena".
 The building had a clock tower topped with a flagpole.
 The top was castellated and the walls were whitewashed and adorned in advertisements and messages.
 The last tenants of the building were the Suffield family, ancestors of J. R. R. Tolkien.

 The land was earmarked for development, however constant financial difficulties put all development on hold until 1871 when the council finally agreed to build offices on the site.
 A design competition was established and the council received 29 entries, which was disappointing in comparison to the 179 entries Sheffield and Birmingham received.
 However a decision was delayed by further financial difficulties.
 The council was then split over the Gothic entry by Martin & Chamberlain and the classical entry by Yeoville Thomason.